plilja/plilja.github.io/_posts/2022-05-11-package-structure.md

 Avoiding introducing package cycles can be hard in practice.
 You can use IntelliJ to find them using the "Analyze Cyclic Dependencies" feature.
-The following image shows that feature being used on the project "Spring Cloud Sleuth".
-There is a cyclic dependency between the packages `org.springframework.cloud.sleuth.instrument.reactor` and `org.springframework.cloud.sleuth.instrument.web`.
+The following image shows that feature being used on the project [Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth).
+There is a cyclic dependency between the packages `org...instrument.reactor` and `org...instrument.web`.

 ![Cyclic dependencies](/images/idea-cyclic-dependencies.jpg "Idea Analyze Cyclic Dependencies")